Position: Evaluation of ECG Representations Must Be Fixed: Extending Current Benchmarks

-Since its invention, the ECG has primarily been used to diagnose arrhythmias and waveform abnormalities \cite{ruiz2008, fisch2000}.
-As a result, downstream evaluation of ECG representations has been based largely on how they perform on such tasks.
-In our survey of 28 ECG representation learning papers, 23 report results on PTB-XL, 15 on CPSC2018, 11 on CSN or its constituent datasets Chapman-Shaoxing and Ningbo, with 25 evaluating on at least one of the three (see Table~\ref{tab:survey-set}).
+Historically, ECG interpretation has centered on rhythm and waveform abnormalities \cite{ruiz2008, fisch2000}.
+As a result, downstream evaluation of ECG representations has largely focused on such tasks.
+In our survey of 28 ECG representation learning papers, 23 report results on PTB-XL, 15 on CPSC2018, 11 on CSN or its constituent datasets (Chapman-Shaoxing and Ningbo), with 25 evaluating on at least one of the three (see Table~\ref{tab:survey-set}).

-Recently, there has been interest in using the ECG for clinical tasks other than arrhythmia and waveform abnormality classification.
-It has been shown that machine-learned models can be applied to the ECG to infer clinically-relevant endpoints that are not readily visible in the signal \cite{friedman2025}.
+The ground-truth labels for arrhythmia and waveform abnormality tasks are obtained from inspection of an ECG by an expert.
+Thus, all information needed to assign the label is explicitly contained in the signal.
+Yet, it has recently been shown that machine-learned models can be applied to the ECG to infer clinically relevant endpoints that are not readily visible in the signal \cite{friedman2025}.
 Downstream evaluation of ECG representations should expand to better reflect this clinical scope.

-We propose the following families of downstream tasks.
-Our categorization is motivated by the physiological view of the heart as an electromechanical pump that generates pressure gradients and blood flow \cite{nerbonne2005, fukuta2008}.
+We propose the following families of downstream tasks be tested in evaluations.
+This categorization is motivated by the distinction between tasks whose labels are assigned directly from the ECG trace and tasks whose ground truth is obtained from paired measurements, such as imaging and catheterization, or from future clinical outcomes.